dotnet/csharplang/proposals/extensions.md

 These requirements need more refinement as implementation progresses, and may need to be compromised in corner cases in order to allow for a reasonable implementation approach.

 ## Open issues

-### Confirm syntax model

-Do we want to allow an optional semi-colon at the end of extension_body?

 ### Add support for more member kinds